straw-hat-team/adr/src/adrs/5177934677/README.md

   `transient_annotations` to every record it writes.
 - You `MUST NOT` rely on `annotations` propagating to resulting records;
   each writer attaches its own.
+- You `MUST NOT` depend on a `transient_annotations` entry being present for correctness.
 - Storage `MUST` persist `annotations` whenever the underlying record is persisted.